 How KM evaluation results will be returned

 This implementation guide does NOT require that a specific approach be used to make these meta-data available to clients.
 For example, this information could be provided via documentation, a Web page, or the use of DSS operations for retrieving meta-data.
 Examples are provided below for illustration purposes.
-Note that in some cases, more information than may be necessary for a document-based delivery of these meta-data is provided, as the DSS operations require these data elements.
+Note that in some cases, more information than may be necessary for a document-based delivery of these meta-data is provided, as the DSS operations require these data elements elements (see DSS specification for details).

 Example Specification of Knowledge Module Meta-Data: PNEUMOCOCCAL VACCINATION FOR INDIvIDUAL WITH DIABETES MELLITUS